“The single most important goal for performing artists is to see how they are doing.”

 Suppose that you’re practicing a new piece.
 How do you know that one portion is learned securely enough for you to tackle another?

 Later on, how do you determine that the music is concert-ready?

 Then, following a performance, what enables you to pinpoint the aspects of your execution that need polishing?

 We musicians display our knack for self-evaluation with every phrase that we play or sing.
 Our performances inescapably reveal whether we truly hear ourselves and perceive the impact of our delivery.

 How do we become expert self-evaluators?
 Very gradually, it seems.

 Self-assessment involves constellations of skills, and all of those abilities mature over time.
 Wouldn’t it be ideal if we could speed up the maturation process?

-Given that music students who lack self-evaluation skills are hamstrung by their obliviousness, I’ve been striving for decades to discover ways in which I can help rising musicians perceive their work honestly.
-Here are 6 tried-and-true strategies.
+Given that music students who lack self-evaluation skills are hamstrung by their obliviousness, I’ve been striving for decades to help rising musicians perceive their work honestly.

 1. Practice Accessible Music

 Only manageable music leaves us with the mental bandwidth we need to sense every aspect of our execution.